nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list outstanding tasks (UC05)
-2. System shows a list of tasks with its details
+2. System shows a list of tasks with its details.
-3. User selects the label to delete
+3. User selects the label to delete.
-4. System delete the label and display the updated list of tasks Use case ends
+4. System delete the label and display the updated list of tasks.
+Use case ends.

 **Extensions**